 This test records the brain's activity by measuring electrical currents through the brain.
 Abnormalities may indicate a seizure disorder , which is commonly associated with autism.

-MRI uses magnetic waves to make pictures of the inside of the body.
+MRI scans use magnetic waves to make images of the inside of the body.
 In this case, it is often done to look for abnormal brain growth that may be related to the cause of your child’s autism.

 Behrman RE, et al. Nelson Textbook of Pediatrics.
 18th ed.
 Philadelphia, PA: Saunders; 2007.